 Creative Nonfiction: $500

 Guest judges will determine the winner for each category.
 Our editorial team selects five to seven finalists in addition to the winner.
 Finalists may also be published in F(r)iction.
-Please note that compensation for finalists is in the form of publication credit only, plus a contributor copy.
+Contests are held three times a year.

 F(r)iction retains first publishing rights on works published in print or online.
 Publishing rights revert to the author upon publication.
-If your work has been accepted for anthology after being published in F(r)iction, we simply ask that you credit F(r)iction as the original publisher.
+If your work has been accepted for publication in an anthology after being published in F(r)iction, we simply ask that you credit F(r)iction as the original publisher.

 We do our best to nominate many of our writers for awards, prizes, and other honors.
 Before we submit our writers’ work to any organization or publication, we ask their permission to do so.